RamKumarYadav1/Booking-API-Testing-Collection/README.md

 # Booking-API-Testing-Collection

-Created the API Testing Collection for performing API Testing.
+Created the API Testing Collection for performing API Testing on Booking API.

 This API allows you to do booking.